lfa9603/HeroesAndVillains/READ_ME.txt

 ---------TESTING THE GAME---------
 Please run our tests from the provided folder containing the program classes.
-Please be patient with our tests as they complete withing 4 minutes, we have been thoroughly testing methods that delay secondary threads for this reason we have to wait a slightly long time for them to complete.
+Please be patient with our tests as they complete within 4 minutes, we have been thoroughly testing methods that delay secondary threads for this reason we have to wait a slightly long time for them to complete.